code-desc/CoDesc/README.md

 # Code Search
-During the initial setup described at [Quickstart](#quickstart), a forked version of [CodeSearchNet](https://github.com/code-description2020/CodeSearchNet.git) is cloned and preprocessed data of CoDesc will be copied to `CodeSearchNet/resources/data/` directory.
+During the initial setup described at [Quickstart](#quickstart), a forked version of [CodeSearchNet](https://github.com/code-description/CodeSearchNet.git) is cloned into the working directory, and the preprocessed data of CoDesc will be copied to `CodeSearchNet/resources/data/` directory.
 To use the preprocessed dataset of balanced partition, clear the above mentioned folder, and copy the content inside of `data/csn_preprocessed_data_balanced_partition/` into it.

 Then the following commands will train and test code search networks:
  ```bash